Asymmetries of Service: Interdependence and Synchronicity: Symmetric Slowdowns Cannot Reproduce Non-Monotonicity: A Service-Computation Contrast

 Throughout the paper so far, we have compared and contrasted the perspective of this service interaction model with the framework of processor sharing, the classic queueing theoretic model of multitasking, particularly so in computation contexts.
-In this brief section, we focus on the contrast, highlighting the difference between the insights of our proposed model of service asymmetry with the symmetric slowdown implied by processor sharing.
-By symmetric slowdown, we mean that both Side $\mathsf{1}$ and Side $\mathsf{2}$ time scales are modulated by $\eta$, or, equivalently in the service context, both the customer and agent contribution speeds are modulated by function of the concurrency $\mathcal{K}$.
+In this \editTwo{interlude within} Part II's study of the system-level impact of concurrency, we focus on the contrast between these micro- and macro-modeling frameworks, highlighting the difference between the insights of our proposed model of service asymmetry with the symmetric slowdown implied by processor sharing.
+By symmetric slowdown, we mean that both Side $\mathsf{1}$ and Side $\mathsf{2}$ time scales are modulated by $\eta$, or, equivalently in the service context, both the customer and agent contribution speeds are modulated by \editTwo{a} function of the concurrency $\mathcal{K}$.
+As we will demonstrate, symmetric slowdown yields meaningfully different system-level dynamics and performance metrics by comparison to the asymmetric slowdown specifically applied to the agent side (Side $\mathsf{2}$), and we will explain why this reveals a \editTwo{contrast in modeling desiderata for services and modeling desiderata for computation contexts.
+Hence, we will refer to this observation as a} \emph{service-computation contrast}.

-In this section only, let us consider a service model in which Side $\mathsf{1}$ and Side $\mathsf{2}$ are slowed down symmetrically as a function of the concurrency.
+In this section only, let us consider a service interaction model in which Side $\mathsf{1}$ and Side $\mathsf{2}$ are slowed down symmetrically as a function of the concurrency.
 Applying $\hat{\cdot}$ markers to denote the symmetric setting, let us update the interaction model so that the contribution rate from~\eqref{intensityDef} is now given by